galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 3. Any templates are copied over
 4. The `galaxy.yml` (or `.ini`) is deployed

-The setup for deploying extra Galaxy configuration templates and files is a little bit non-standard by Ansible standards.
+The setup for deploying extra Galaxy configuration templates and files is a little bit non-standard by Ansible best practices.
 Here you are expected to provide your own templates and static config files, and then describe them as a list of files and where they should be deployed to.

 Using the [UseGalaxy.eu](https://github.com/usegalaxy-eu/infrastructure-playbook/blob/02ca578211bfee45044facf36635d28208e5dbb3/group_vars/galaxy.yml#L578) configuration as an example, we have something like: